adrianardnerg/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's better to write clear, simple code first and optimize only when necessary.

+# 2023-12-14
+- Today's programming wisdom is to prioritize writing readable and maintainable code over clever or complex code.
+It is better to have code that can be easily understood and modified by others in the future than code that is difficult to decipher or refactor.
+Additionally, it is important to thoroughly test your code and handle errors gracefully to ensure that your program runs smoothly and reliably.